Skip Navigation or Skip to Content

 Instructor: Dan Dawson

-In this course, we will learn about six wine regions of the world.
-Each class will include a presentation by the instructor focusing on topics such as the geography, climate, soils, history, varietals, labeling, and regulatory structure of the region.
-We will then taste four quality wines from the region and discuss our perceptions.
-No special background knowledge is required, but a passion for wine is recommended.
+This term’s course will introduce six new wine regions not covered in previous “Wines of the World” offerings.
+Lectures using PowerPoint and multimedia will cover the geography, climate, soils, history, varietals, labeling and regulatory structure of each region.
+We will taste four quality wines from that region and discuss our perceptions.
+No special knowledge is required but a passion for wine is recommended.

-NOTE: A class fee of $100 per student will be charged to cover the costs of the quality wines.
-Students will be required to pay the full fee, even if they expect to miss some classes.
+NOTE: A class fee will be charged to cover the cost of the premium wines we taste.
+The fee will be based on the cost of the wines but will not exceed $120 per student.
+Students are required to pay the full fee, even if they expect to miss some classes.
+Signed liability waiver required to participate.

 Sessions: 3